 - JVETO: If set to true, a jet veto is applied.
-For vbf and ggf processes it is applied to central jets beyond the two tagging jets.
-For all other processes the jet veto is applied to additional jets beyond the leading-order number, ordered by decreasing transverse momentum.
-Default is false. - YMAX\VETO: Maximum pseudorapidity of the additional jet.
+For processes with fully leptonic decays of the vector bosons the following criteria apply: - For vbf and ggf processes it is applied to central jets beyond the two tagging jets, where the central region is bounded by the rapidities of the two tagging jets. - For all other processes the jet veto is applied to additional jets beyond the leading-order number, ordered by decreasing transverse momentum.

+For processes with one hadronically decaying vector boson, one or two additional jets are allowed, depending on the value of SINGLE\DECAYJET.
+Default is false.

+- YMAX\VETO: Maximum pseudorapidity of the additional jet.
 Default is 4.5. - PTMIN\VETO: Minimum transverse momentum of the additional jet.
 Default is 50 GeV. - DELY\JVETO: Minimum rapidity separation of a central jet from the two tagging jets for vbf and ggf processes.
 Default is 0.